-Rehearsal is on Friday, June 9, 2017, at 9:45 a.m. to 11:30 a.m.
-We will meet in the lobby of the Student Recreation Center.
+Rehearsal will be on Thursday, June 14th at 4:00 p.m.
+We will meet in the Student Recreation Center.
 You will pick up your 4 tickets, go through the entire process of lining up, walking on stage to receive your diploma to leaving the stage in Prosper Hall.
-Rehearsal ensures that you are with fellow graduates from your major and are lined up properly.
-It is important that you stay in order or you may be given the wrong recognition.

-- The ceremony should end by 8:30 p.m.
-A reception will be held in the Recreation Center following the commencement ceremony.
+- The ceremony should end by 1:30 p.m.
+A reception will follow in Henry Hanson Union Square.

 - If children become restless, families may take them to the Student Recreation lobby.
 Children must be under an adult's supervision as child care is not provided.